 - You can skip the tempering altogether and the chutney will still be as delicious

-- Quinoa Oats Dosa - Healthy, low carb, no ferment dosa
+- Quinoa Oats Dosa - Quick no-ferment dosa

 - Ven Pongal - A one-pot rice and lentil meal with earthy spices